ductsoup/Air-Quality-Sensor-Suite-MkII/README.md

 The caveat with SD storage is you have a finite number of write cycles.
 To start I've chosen the compromise of writing hourly.
 If the reset is short duration, it won't significantly compromise the results.

 As you're building history to whatever average, the class will provide the best approximation available.

-## Disclaimer
-I seriously went down the rabbit hole on this one.